apollo-m/Do-Touch-This-Turning-a-Plaster-Bust-Into-a-Tangible-Interface/README.md

 ## 4. Audio/Video output

 The next task was figuring out how exactly the output should be presented once a potential visitor interacts with the statue.
 The authors decided to use two different form of output: Audio and a display.
 The decision to provide audio output was pretty straightforward.
 It is an easy and fast way to convey information and even visually impaired people can benefit from this type of output.
 So now the next step was to formulate some short texts for each of the five different scenarios (information about the Glyptothek, information regarding Ludwig’s wife etc.).
 Then these texts got recorded as audio recordings (.mp3 format) and stored onto a microSD card.
 To play these recordings using an Arduino there are multiple options.
 One option would be to use the "ARDUINO ETHERNET SHIELD 2" which contains a microSD card reader.
 Alongside the microSD card reader an Ethernet shield offers many additional features but if the only goal is to have a microSD card reader an even better option is to use the "DFPlayer Mini MP3 Player For Arduino".
 This is a small MP3 module with a built-in microSD card reader that can output directly to a speaker.
 It even features a digital-to-analog converter (DAC).
 Before being able to use it it is necessary to install the "DFRobotDFPlayerMini" library for the Arduino.
-As a speaker a simple 8 MΩ speaker was used.
+As a speaker a simple 8 Ω speaker was used.
 The following figure shows a wiring diagram for a setup that involves the MP3 player and a speaker.

 <img src="https://user-images.githubusercontent.com/44895720/91063335-26ad5800-e62e-11ea-9389-5be6e2bb1850.png" width="600">